yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 In this task, you will use the Azure Cloud Shell to create an Azure Active Directory (Azure AD) application and service principal (SP) that will provide DMS access to Azure SQL MI.
 You will grant the SP permissions to the hands-on-lab-SUFFIX resource group.

-> **IMPORTANT**: You must have rights within your Azure AD tenant to create applications and assign roles to complete this task.
+> **IMPORTANT**: You must have sufficient rights within your Azure AD tenant to create an Azure Active Directory application and service principal and assign roles on your subscription to complete this task.

 1. Next, you will issue a command to create a service principal named **tailspin-toys** and assign it contributor permissions to your **hands-on-lab-SUFFIX** resource group.